autopilot3/ortto-push-ios-sdk/README.md

 - Drag the folder into your app package
 - It should show up as a folder with a library icon
 - Go to App -> Build Phases -> Link Binary With Libraries -> + (ADD)
-- Select the packages you want to include (OrttoPushSDKCore) AND (OrttoPushMessagingFCM OR OrttoPushMessagingAPNS)
+- Select the packages you want to include (OrttoSDKCore) AND (OrttoPushMessagingFCM OR OrttoPushMessagingAPNS)